 A five-day medical student regional anesthesia curriculum.
 E-poster viewing for Scientific Abstracts: Education at ASRA 2013.

-As of November 18, 2019, Dr. Kalsi reported no relationships with healthcare industry.
+As of April 19, 2023, Dr. Kalsi reported no relationships with the healthcare industry.